 Potted Rhododendron simsii (azaleas) make fabulous Mothers Day presents because they flower around the same time of year and have even become something of a tradition for many people.
 They differ from the evergreen azaleas that we plant outside, as they are grown specifically as houseplants.

 Azaleas are immensely thirsty plants and will need plenty of water to see them through the flowering season and beyond.

 Try not to let the compost dry out and occasionally sit the pot in water until bubbles appear at the top of the compost.
 This will ensure they get all the moisture they need to flourish!

 They come in a range of colours, from blushing pink to deep purple and even white, so don’t forget to get one in your Mum’s favourite shade.

+These are hugely popular houseplants and they come in a massive variety of colours, sizes and styles.
 They used to be quite slim on selection in the UK, but nowadays you can buy everything from moth orchids to cymbidiums at your local garden centre (or even a lot of supermarkets).

 They have a bit of a reputation for being difficult to care for, but once you understand what makes them tick, it’s not too tricky.